nikhilsinghhub/caf-landing-zone-readme.md/caf landing zone.md

 # Level 1

+Landing Zone 1 is the operational layer of the Azure Landing Zones and it contains the Azure subscriptions and services that are used for day-to-day operations.

+# Key Features

+Azure Monitor for log collection and analysis
+Azure Security Center for security posture management Azure Backup for data protection and recovery

+# Benefits

-Three major Resources in level 1
+Improved visibility into operations with Azure Monitor Enhanced security posture management with Azure Security Center Reliable data protection and recovery with Azure Backup Three major Resources in level 1

 1. - Identity -  for core platform such as domain controller virtual machines, Azure Active Directory Domain Services, Azure AD Group mappings etc.